PaymentObserverPayment Observer

 By Martin Schuppelius

 Over the years, credit cards have become the most popular payment methods for online purchases worldwide.
-Although new payment solutions like PayPal or Dwolla and alternative payment methods such as Bitcoin are gaining traction, credit cards have established as default e-commerce payment method.
+Although new payment solutions like PayPal or Bitcoin are gaining traction, credit cards have established as default e-commerce payment method.
 This is particularly the case for international transactions – there is almost no way around credit cards for online merchants that want to sell international.
 In this article we take a closer look at the credit card payment ecosystem.
 The next article will focus on how to choose a merchant account and payment service provider.

 How credit card processing works